nextcloud/previewgenerator/README.md

 Nextcloud 11.
 That has some issues.
 Note that the gallery shipped with Nextcloud 11 did not yet use this location.
 So you might want to run it again with Nextcloud 12.

-### preview:generate-all [user-id]
+### preview:generate-all [--path=PATH ...] [user_id ...]

 Loop over all files and try to generate previews for them.
-If `user-id` is supplied just loop over the files for that user.
+If one or multiple user ids are supplied it will just loop over the files of those users.
+You can also limit the generation to one or more paths using `--path="/[username]/files/[folder path]"`, e.g. `--path="/alice/files/Photos"`.
+Note that all given user_ids are ignored if at least one path is specified.

 ### preview:pre-generate